 South Korea is reportedly looking at acquiring 20-60 used Lockheed Martin F-16s from the U.S. to use as gap fillers while it awaits the delivery of fighters to replace worn-out F-4s and F-5s.
 The proposal follows the decision of the country’s Defense Acquisition Program Agency on March 23 to order 40 Lockheed Martin F-35s, 20 fewer than were required under the F-X Phase 3 program that is intended to replace the old fighters.
 Deciding on 40 F-35s in November, the South Korean joint ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "South Korea Looking At Acquiring Surplus U.S. F-16s, Report Says".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "South Korea Looking At Acquiring Surplus U.S. F-16s, Report Says".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.